-That might be why the "AI for social media" market is projected to grow from $633 million in 2018 to more than $2.1 billion by 2023, according to estimates from Markets and Markets.
+That might be why the "AI in social media" market is projected to grow from $633 million in 2018 to more than $2.1 billion by 2023, according to estimates from Markets and Markets.

 But what actually is artificial intelligence?

-How can it actually impact your social media marketing and analytics?
+How can AI in social media actually impact your marketing and analytics?

-And, most importantly, how do you actually get started using AI for social media?
+And, most importantly, how do you actually get started using artificial intelligence for social media?

 This article is here to help.

-At Marketing AI Institute, we've spent years helping marketers understand and apply artificial intelligence, so they can increase revenue and reduce costs at their companies.
-And social media is one of the main areas where marketers can both skyrocket performance and efficiencies by using AI, getting more value and engagement out of every online conversation that happens on social media channels.
+At Marketing Artificial Intelligence Institute, we've spent years helping marketers understand and apply artificial intelligence, so they can increase revenue and reduce costs at their companies.
+And social media marketing is one of the main areas where marketers can both skyrocket performance and efficiencies by using artificial intelligence, getting more value and engagement out of every online conversation that happens on social media channels.

 In this post, we'll demystify artificial intelligence, then show you how exactly it can be used in your social media marketing.

 What Is Artificial Intelligence?

 Ask 10 different experts what artificial intelligence is, and you'll get 10 different answers.
 But one definition we like comes from Demis Hassabis, CEO of DeepMind, an AI startup acquired by Google.